 FASE MASTER OF ENGINEERING (M.Eng.)
 DEGREE LEVEL EXPECTATIONS (Based on the DLEs approved by the Faculty of Applied Science & Engineering in 2011) FASE MASTER OF ENGINEERING (M.Eng.)
-PROGRAM LEARNING OBJECTIVES AND OUTCOMES HOW THE PROGRAM DESIGN AND REQUIRED ELEMENTS SUPPORT THE ATTAINMENT OF STUDENT LEARNING OUTCOMES Specific to the proposed EFT Co-op Option ster of Engineering is awar Depth and breadth of knowledge are defined in the MEng as expertise in at least one field of engineering and an understanding of the challenges of moving engineering projects forward in a working environment.
-This is reflected in students who are able to: • Apply mathematics, life sciences, physical sciences, and ded to Master of Engineering students who have demonstrated: The program design and requirement elements specific to the EFT Co-op Option that ensure these student outcomes for depth and breadth of knowledge are: Captured in the work term (APS2000) where students will apply their academic knowledge to relevant problems in a specific organization.
-This will vary substantially from one placement to the other. forefront of their engineering or applied science discipline. engineering to relevant problems in a specific organization.
-Appreciate potentially conflicting interests or
+PROGRAM LEARNING OBJECTIVES AND OUTCOMES HOW THE PROGRAM DESIGN AND REQUIRED ELEMENTS SUPPORT THE ATTAINMENT OF STUDENT LEARNING OUTCOMES Specific to the proposed EFT Co-op Option 1.
+Depth and Breadth of Knowledge ster of Engineering is awar Depth and breadth of knowledge are defined in the MEng as expertise in at least one field of The program design and requirement elements specific to the EFT Co-op Option that ensure these student outcomes for depth and breadth of knowledge are: A systematic understanding of engineering and applied science knowledge including, where appropriate, relevant knowledge outside the field and engineering discipline, and a critical awareness of current problems and/or new insights, much of which is at, or informed by, the forefront of their engineering or applied science discipline. at least one field of engineering and an understanding of the challenges of moving engineering projects forward in a working environment.
+This is reflected in students who are able to: Apply mathematics, life sciences, physical sciences, and engineering to relevant problems in a specific organization.
+Appreciate potentially Captured in the work term (APS2000) where students will apply their academic knowledge to relevant problems in a specific organization.
+This will vary substantially from one placement to the other.